robinhood/thorn/docs/userguide/events.rst

 Signal dispatch
 ---------------

+.. sidebar:: Django signals and bulk updates

+    A limitation with database signals in Django is that signals are not dispatched for bulk operations (``objects.delete()``/
+    ``objects.update()``), so you need to dispatch events manually when you use this functionality.

 A model event will usually be dispatched in reaction to a signal [*]_, on Django this means connecting to the :data:`~django.db.models.signals.post_save` and :data:`~django.db.models.signals.post_delete` signals.

+By signals we mean an implementation of the `Observer Pattern`_, such as :class:`django.dispatch.Signal`, :class:`celery.utils.dispatch.Signal`, or :pypi:`blinker` (used by Flask).

 There are three built-in signal dispatch handlers: